mesosphere/dcos-docs-site/pages/services/data-science-engine/1.0.0/quick-start/index.md

 # Run a Python Notebook Using Spark

-From DC/OS, select Services, then click on the "Open" icon for the `jupyter` service.
+From DC/OS, select Services, then click on the "Open" icon for the {{ model.serviceName }}.

 ![Open JupyterLab](img/dcos-jupyter-new-window.png)

 This will open a new window or tab in the browser for JupyterLab.
 Log in using the password specified during the installation of the {{ model.packageName }} package in "Service" -> "Jupyter Password" option or use `jupyter` by default.

    - In JupyterLab, create a new notebook by selecting File -> New -> Notebook

    ![Create new notebook](img/jupyterlab-menu-file-new-notebook.png)

    - Select Python 3 as the kernel language

    - Rename the notebook to "Estimate Pi.ipynb" using the menu at File -> Rename Notebook...

    - Paste the following Python code into the notebook.
 If desired, you can type sections of code into separate cells as shown below.

    ![Estimate Pi notebook](img/jupyterlab-estimate-pi-notebook-code.png)

    ```python
    from pyspark import SparkContext, SparkConf
    import random

    conf = SparkConf().setAppName("pi-estimation")
    sc = SparkContext(conf=conf)

    num_samples = 100000000
    def inside(p):
      x, y = random.random(), random.random()